PipedreamHQ/pipedream/docs/docs/components/api/README.md

 ### Differences between sources and actions

 Sources and actions share the same component API.
-However, certain features of the API are only relevant for one type of component or the other:
+However, certain features of the API only apply to one or the other:

 - Actions are defined with `type: action` ([see the docs on the `type` property](#component-structure)).
 Sources require no `type` property be set.
 Components without a `type` are considered sources.